Petechiae are tiny, circular, nonraised patches that occur due to bleeding under the skin. They appear on the skin or in the mouth or eyelids.

 A doctor will diagnose the cause of petechiae and recommend the appropriate treatment.

-- antibiotics for treatment of a bacterial infection
+- antibiotics for treating a bacterial infection

 - corticosteroids to reduce inflammation